Bumblebees like to nest in

 Bumblebee nestbox predators and symbionts

-If you are unlucky enough to have a bumblebee nest invaded by the wax moth (see the photograph on the right, the very best thing you can do for bumblebees the following year is to prevent any wax moth caterpillars hatching out as adult moths and breeding.
+If you are unlucky enough to have a bumblebee nest invaded by the wax moth (see the photograph below, the very best thing you can do for bumblebees the following year is to prevent any wax moth caterpillars hatching out as adult moths and breeding.

 So destroy the entire contents of the nest box.
 Clean out the box.
 Then replace it as it was obviously well sited.
 Then leave the cold and winter to get at it.